boazbk/tcs/lec_08_uncomputability.md

 ::: { .bigidea #universaltmidea}
-There is a single algorithm that can evaluate arbitrary  algorithms on arbitrary inputs.
+There is a  _"universal"_ algorithm that can evaluate arbitrary  algorithms on arbitrary inputs.
 :::